 Books for Adolescents and Their Parents

 Raising an Emotionally Intelligent Child provides parents with a developmental understanding of emotional intelligence and provides guidance on how to promote it a various stages of a child’s development.
 As most parents quickly discover, compassion, empathy, kindness, friendship, manners, and civility are not inborn—but taught.
-And today’s society creates many challenges for parents to do this easily and successfully.
+And today’s society creates many challenges for parents to do this successfully.

-Untangled provides parents guidance with helping their daughters successfully launch into adulthood, addressing issues such difficult emotions, dating, and self care.
+Untangled provides parents guidance with helping their daughters successfully launch into adulthood, addressing issues such difficult emotions, dating, and self-care.

 Boys are failing to launch and thrive at alarming rates.
 In Saving Our Sons, parents learn how to help their boys thrive during a time where they are more and more likely to under-perform in school, lack emotional maturity, and struggle with forming healthy relationships.